What To Plant In March

 Zone 9

-Like Zone 8, you can plant quite a bit in Zone 9 due to it being quite warm in March.
+Like Zone 8, you can plant quite a bit in Zone 9 because it is warm in March.
 It may be cool in the evenings.
 But, for the most part, you don’t have to worry much in zone 9.
 Here’s what you can plant:

 Additionally, you can move the following from indoors to outdoors in mid-March: